Sciebo-RDS/Sciebo-RDS/docs/docs/documentation/development/contributing/developing-for-efss.md

 | `showFilePicker` | `{}` | Emitted when the user wants to select a folder within your EFSS.
 This event should trigger the builtin EFSS filepicker. |

 The Sciebo RDS UI can now talk to the EFSS UI and will get all relevant information from your EFSS without the need to communicate directly to your EFSS.
-You now need a connector to request files from your EFSS, which will be the next step.
+You now need a connector to request files from your EFSS.

 ## Connector